antiquark2/g_algorithm/README.md

 This is a proof of concept to show how C++ `<algorithm>` functions can be implemented in C11.

-The underlying technique is to use code generation to generate _Generic operations for supported types.
+The underlying technique is to use an exhaustive list of pre-generated `_Generic` functions to create a sort of "generic infrastructure" for supported types, along with `void` pointers and macros.

 ## Limitations